codedbyglenden/tab-fixation/readme.md

 This package aims to be:

 - Fully accessible: Complying to the latest <a href="https://www.w3.org/TR/WCAG21/">WCAG guidelines</a>, to AAA standard.
-- Lightweight: We known webiste load times are key, not only to the ranking of your site, but the user experience.
-Our package will always remain as small as possible, & never weigh you down.
+- Lightweight: Website load times are key, not only to the ranking of your site, but the user experience.
+This package will always remain as small as possible, & never weigh you down.

 ## How do I make it work?